manutdmohit/File-Upload/README.md

 # File-Upload
 Upload file (images) using express.js.
-Store images in cloudinary
+Store images in cloudinary.

 - To start the project
 ```